 I would argue that this tactic works well since the clubs are relatively busy, even midweek.
 This is great news for tourists (or anyone on a business conference) who find themselves in Vegas during the week.
 For locals, industry nights provide a great way to party for cheap.

 Industry nights also act as a way for nightclubs to show appreciation to their employees, by providing them with free bottle service.
-On top of that, nightlife workers get the opportunity to networks with hosts and promoters from other clubs.
+On top of that, nightlife workers get the opportunity to network with hosts and promoters from other clubs.

 Off-Strip Nightclub Alternatives For Vegas Locals

 Being surrounded by the best nightclubs in the world is fun, but sometimes you get burnt out.
-Many locals in Las Vegas get tired of the strip and prefer to go to a more tradition bar.
+Many locals in Las Vegas get tired of the strip and prefer to go to a more traditional bar.